Top Ten Myths and Misconceptions Surrounding Motorcycles

 Speak with a North Carolina Motorcycle Accident Attorney Today

 The aftermath of a motorcycle collision can be very serious.
 You may suffer head trauma, broken bones or even spinal injuries.
 If you are one of the lucky ones, you’ll walk away with a bit of road rash and live to tell the tale.
 If you are involved in a catastrophic accident, you could lose your life.
 Knowing the facts about motorcycles, their riders and how to safely use them can help you avoid some of the most common collisions.

 If you are involved in a motorcycle accident in Charlotte, you have legal rights.
-Call our office today to schedule a free case evaluation.
+Call our motorcycle accident lawyers today to schedule a free case evaluation.
 If another driver is responsible for causing your accident, we will help you hold them accountable.
 You may be entitled to compensation for medical bills, lost wages and more.
 Reach out to our team today to schedule your consultation and get the help you need.